 However, it soon became clear that Newbury Castle would not be surrendered.
 What would now become of the young boy?
 King Stephen could have him executed, and threats that would happen were sent to John.
 According to the History of William Marshal:

 Word came of this to his father,

 but he said that he did not care

 to produce even finer ones.

-This callous remark spurred the besiegers to bring William to outside the castle, where they prepared to execute him.
-As they did so the young boy, ignorant to what was happening asked to play with the Earl of Arundel’s javelin.
+This callous remark spurred the besiegers to bring William next to the castle, where they prepared to execute him.
+As they did so the young boy, ignorant of what was happening, asked to play with the Earl of Arundel’s javelin.
 The King could not continue with the pretence of an execution, telling William, “I’ll spare you this torture, you can be sure you won’t die here now.”

 However, the King’s supporters convinced him to have the boy put into a type of trebuchet, so he could be catapulted against the castle’s walls.
 The History of William Marshal states:

 The child, too young to have much understanding of events,